skranz/RTutor/vignettes/Guide for Developing Interactive R Problemsets.md

     #>
     ```
 ```
-Our test call is now embeded in the function with.random.seed that calls the function with a fixed random seed.
+Our test call is now embedded in the function with.random.seed that calls the function with a fixed random seed.
 The test check.function only passes if the students function and official solution return the same value when called with the same random seed.

 If a function requires simulation of more than one random number, this testing procedure only works if the student draws the random numbers in the same order than the official solution.
 This means your task should specify already a lot of structure for the function and tell the student not to draw any additional random variables inside the function.

 ### Test if variables that satisfy specific conditions are generated

 Consider the following example:

 ```
     a) Specify a number of observations T>=5